-When I was growing up in western Pennsylvania, however, I had a somewhat greater awareness of radio stations—particularly during the winter months, when we’d listen eagerly on snowy mornings to find out if school had been cancelled that day.
-The station we usually listened to was KDKA, which happened to be both the first commercial radio station in the country and a notable exception to the rule that all radio stations in the eastern U.S. had call letters that started with W. I always had the vague idea that these two facts had something to do with each other, but as a habitual non-radio listener, I never thought that much about it.
+When I was growing up in western Pennsylvania, my main experience of the radio was during the winter months, when my sister and I would listen eagerly on snowy mornings to find out if school had been cancelled that day.
+The station we usually listened to was KDKA, which happened to be both the first commercial radio station in the country and a notable exception to the rule that all radio stations in the eastern U.S. had call letters that started with W. I always had the vague idea that these two facts had something to do with each other, but as I was not a habitual radio listener, I never thought that much about it.
 It turns out that not-thinking-that-much-about-it was a prominent theme in the history of radio call letters.

 Around the turn of the 20th century, radio was brand new and was originally used as a wireless telegraph, with messages transmitted in Morse code.
 To shorten the number of dots and dashes needed to identify each party, operators of radio stations on both ships and land adopted the practice already common in telegraphy to begin messages with short (one- to three-letter) identifiers—call letters (or call signs).
 Without a central authority to hand out call letters, users chose their own, and frequently chose ones already in use.
 By 1906, an international convention established that every station should have a unique, three-letter call sign, but left vague the matter of how that uniqueness was to be ensured.